 Growing up in Southwest Baltimore, Sears was dancing almost as soon as he could walk.
-Inspired by 90’s pop stars, like NSYNC, Usher, Backstreet Boys and Britney Spears – as well as Total Request Live and the “old” Video Music Awards – he’d build a stage in his bedroom and practice his moves until they were perfect.
+Inspired by 90’s pop stars, like NSYNC, Usher, Backstreet Boys and Britney Spears – as well as Total Request Live and the “old” Video Music Awards – he’d build a stage in his bedroom and practice his lyrics and moves until they were just right.

 “My mom used to scream.
-Stuff would be missing like the ladder.
-She'd go in my room and I'd have the ladder.
+Stuff would be missing, She'd go in my room and I'd have the ladder.
 I'd have some curtains that were missing, and some old head phones that i cut up to look like stage headsets.
 I'd have all these random props in my room because I'd make like a little stage.
 It was real nerdy but I think that's when I really started.”

 From dancing in his bedroom to high school valedictorian and alum of Steve Harvey’s first class at the Disney Dreamers Academy, the goal has always been to excel and surpass expectations.